tterry617/altitude-2019-video-workshop/README.md

   ############################################
 ````

 There is also a folder called `workshop-1` which contains our configurations for logging.

-Add the contents from `logging-vcl_recv.vcl` from this directory in your repo into this section.
+Add the contents from `vcl_recv.vcl` from this directory in your repo into this section.
 It should look lik this at the end:

 ````
   ############################################